 When it comes to achieving a professional looking installation, sheet vinyl can be intimidating for DIY projects.
 After all, sheet vinyl installs demand careful measurement and cuts, which can be particularly difficult in rooms with irregular corners or shapes to work around.

-Conversely, luxury vinyl tile floorings are a much easier DIY project, even for beginners.
-Still, DIY-ers need to be sure to follow appropriate steps as they go, such as marking the underlayment to ensure perfectly straight rows.
-However, vinyl tile is still a fairly manageable project for many homeowners, since each tile is an individual piece rather than a single roll of material.
-You can account for irregular contours or obstructions as you go, simply cutting each piece as it is needed, instead of having to plan it all out from the start.
+On the other hand, luxury vinyl floor is a much easier DIY project, even for beginners.
+Still, DIY-ers should be sure to follow appropriate steps: they should mark the underlayment to ensure perfectly straight rows and should make sure to account for irregular contours or obstructions as they go, cutting each piece as it is needed instead of having to plan everything out from the start.
 With vinyl tile, mistakes are easier to remedy, and repairs are less expensive.